 - 5/16-inch drill bit (for making holes to insert wood pegs)

-- 3/4-inch drill bit (for making a hole for dowel handle)
+- 3/4-inch drill bit (for making a hole for the dowel handle)

 - Staple gun OR Pneumatic Stapler and air compressor